 Frequently Asked Questions

-CASIE stands for the Center for the Advancement and Study of International Education.
-We are a non-profit organization which works with educators to promote international understanding through education programs, research, discussion, policy planning, and workshops.
-For more information about CASIE, click here.
+CASIE is the acronym for the Center for the Advancement and Study of International Education.
+We are a non-profit organization that works with educators to promote international understanding through education programs, research, discussion, policy planning, and workshops.
+For more information about CASIE, visit our About Us page.

 Where is CASIE located?